 Reading and Writing

-With the loss of his land, Micheaux was very depressed and could not afford much so he spent his time reading.
+The farmhouse on the unusable land was still his, so he remained on the farm.
+He was very depressed and could not afford much so he spent his time reading.
 He was particularly taken by the memoirs he read, including one by Jack London.

 He tried doing some writing, and he had some luck with publication in 1910.
 The Chicago Defender published one of his articles about the importance of blacks creating lives independent of whites.

-He began to have confidence that he could write a memoir.
-As his story took shape, he hired an editor and he began sending it out to publishers only to be met with rejection.
-Micheaux realize that if he wanted his book published he was going to have to do it himself.
+After this initial publishing success, he began to think about writing a memoir.
+As his story took shape, he hired an editor.
+He began sending the manuscript out to publishers, but it was rejected numerous times.
+Micheaux realize that if he wanted his book published, he was going to have to do it himself.

 As Micheux wrote: “I want to see the Negro pictured in books and movies like he lives, so I formed my own book publishing firm and write my own books.”